Editor’s Note: As of February 2023, Personal Capital is known as Empower. This review will be updated to reflect this change.

 - See a simple graph of your portfolio versus a benchmark to know whether or not you’re beating the market.

-- Know exactly how much you need to save for retirement every year with the Planning tools.
+- Know exactly how much you need to save for retirement every year with the financial Planning tools.

 - Know if you’re dangerously undiversified with the Investment Checkup.